According to Auto Trader, they expect a record number of Britain's cars to be at least 10 years old by 2027.

 Our essential checklist is a great starting point and will give you a must needed overview of what to look out for.

-Try EVERYTHING – put the windows up and down a few times, turn the radio on and off, test the aircon; basically, press every button and feature to ensure they are in good working condition.
+Try EVERYTHING – put the windows up and down a few times, turn the radio on and off, test the aircon; basically, press every button and feature to ensure they are in good working order.
 The last thing you want is to get into your new car the next day to find out the headlights won’t turn on.

 It’s best to try and check bodywork on a good clear day as dim lighting or bad weather can make spotting issues harder.
 Small chips and dents are to be expected on a used car but if there are visible gaps between panels or the colour doesn’t quite match then this could indicate a poor repair job.
 Alternatively, if the body work looks near perfect with no visible signs of wear and tear for its age then it may have been repaired after a crash.